 - 1 sweet potato, scrubbed and chopped into bite sized chunks

 - 2 tablespoon red curry paste

 - 1 (14 ounce) can unsweetened coconut milk

 - Juice of 1 lime

-- Heat olive oil in a large stockpot or Dutch oven over medium high heat.
-Add garlic, onion, bell pepper carrot and sweet potato to the stockpot.
-Cook, stirring occasionally, until tender, about 3-4 minutes.
-Stir in ginger until fragrant, about 1 minute.
+- To make the soup, heat olive oil in a large stockpot or Dutch oven over medium- high heat.
+Add the garlic, onion, red bell pepper and sweet potato.
+Cook, stirring occasionally, until softened, about 3 to 4 minutes.